What is a Pãtašãlã?

 The tutors are also dedicated volunteers who were often Pãtašãla students themselves.
 This service, as with other services in the Temple, can count towards Community Service hours for High School students.

 Every Saturday, the following courses are offered in the Pãtašãla from 8:30 to 4:00 (All timings are subject to change):

-Math, Bhajans, Šloka, Religion/Dharma, Indian Languages such as Tamil, Hindi, Telugu, and Kannada, English, Advanced Math, Science, Sanskrit and SAT help.
-On Sundays from 9:30 to 1:00PM, Sanskrit is offered for both children and adults.
+Math, Bhajans, Šloka, Religion/Dharma, Indian Languages such as Tamil, Hindi, Telugu, and Kannada, English, Advanced Math, Science, Computer Science, Sanskrit and SAT help.
+On Sundays from 10:00 to 11:30AM, Sanskrit is offered for both children and adults.

 Vishnu Sahasranãmam chanting, Vedic chanting and Divya Prabandha classes are held for adults during weekday evenings.
 Yoga, Prãnayãma & Meditation classes take place on Sundays.
 As part of the fine arts, activities Temple has classical Bharathanãtyam & Kathak dances and classical vocal and instrumental (Veena/guitar/keyboard) music classes are given by trained teachers.